BYLAWS OF BOLTON SWIM & TENNIS LTD.

 a5.
 Counsel: The Counsel shall be an attorney at law and shall advise the Board and the Membership on legal matters.

 a6.
-Past President: The Past President assists in providing institutional memory and performs duties as assigned.
+Past President: The Past President shall assist in providing institutional memory and performs duties as assigned.

 ARTICLE IX.
 STANDING AND OTHER COMMITTEES